 Body mass index (BMI) is used to determine whether you are at a healthy weight.
 It’s a very simple formula that uses just two variables – height and weight.
 Can you really get a good measurement of health from BMI?

 Is BMI Accurate?

-Now, do you think that a 5’6″ male that is 181 pounds is overweight?
-I don’t, but according to this chart, that person wouldn’t just be considered overweight, but he would be nearly obese.
+Now, do you think that a 5’6″ male that works out, and is 181 pounds at 8% body fat is overweight?
+I don’t, but according to this chart, that person wouldn’t just be considered overweight, he would be borderline obese.
 You tell me, does this person look like he’s almost obese?

 What about a 5’8″ female that is 158 pounds?
 According to the BMI chart – just 3 pounds away from being overweight.
 Does the person below look 3 pounds away from being overweight?
 Do you see the pattern?
 For people living an active and fit lifestyle, BMI is close to worthless.

 When are we going to move beyond such a ridiculous measurement?
 The body mass index (BMI) was created during the 1800s.
 Have we not advanced enough as a society to figure out how meaningless this measurement really is?

 Is BMI Accurate?
 NO. Then What Is?